lierdakil/alpaca-parser-generator/README.md

 Token names _must_ begin with a lowercase ASCII letter or the underscore character `_`, and contain only ASCII letters, digits and the underscore character.

-Semantic value can reference variable `text`, which contains the string matched by token pattern.
-If target language is C++, then semantic value must be an `std::string` (which `text` is).
-In other target languages, it can be any type.
+Semantic value, which is enclosed in braces, is an expression in the target language.
+It can reference variable `text`, which contains the string matched by token pattern.

+Optionally, type of the semantic value can be specified after `::`, which is a type expression in the target language.
+Currently this is only used for C++, for other languages it is ignored.

 If semantic value isn't specified, then token value is either empty or nonexistent (i.e. empty string, `null`, `None`, etc)